 The 1L Legal Practice Program is a year-long series of three courses that all students are required to take in their first year.
-The Program is unique, and among the most ambitious in the nation, in that it provides intensive training in both “hard” and “soft” lawyering skills.
+The program is unique, and among the most ambitious in the nation, in that it provides intensive training in both “hard” and “soft” lawyering skills.
 Students are taught the traditional skills of legal research, analysis, objective writing, and oral and written advocacy.
 In addition, through simulation-based courses, they also study and develop the core communicative/interpersonal skills of interviewing, counseling and negotiation.
 Together, these courses provide a critical foundation for the wide range of clinics and experiential learning opportunities available to students in their second and third years, and ultimately for the practice of law.
+The program director is Professor Jessica Rubin.
 The program consists of the following courses:

 During the fall semester, students focus on legal research and two essential types of legal writing: predictive (drafting office and research memoranda) and persuasive (drafting briefs and motions).
 Students are also taught how to conduct legal research effectively and efficiently using electronic and print resources.
 The course is taught in small classes, affording students the opportunity to learn in an intimate environment.
 Students have multiple opportunities to meet with Legal Practice faculty for individual conferences and to receive detailed, individualized feedback on their writing.